vegaprotocol/specs/protocol/0000-002KeyManagement.md

 a missconfiguration in some parallelization causes a single missigning, the damage is limited (if the validator in question is the leader, we lose one block; this will be counted against that validator in the performance measurements).
-This allows validators to have a less strict double signing protection (and as seen in the testnet, a strict one can cause a validator failure due to wrongly blocking key accerss).
-An alarm should be raised though if
+This allows validators to have a less strict double signing protection (and as seen in the testnet, too strict double-signing protection can cause a validator failure due to wrongly blocking key access).

+An alarm should be raised if
 - a validator frequently double-signs (this is likely not malicious behehaviour of that validator, but a misconfiguratio or a leaked key; in either case, it is something the validator needs to fix
 - several validators double sign on the same block (especially on the same values).
 This is either a systemic bug, or a cross-validator attack (though of little use to the attacker if the number is < t+1
 - more than t+1 validators double sign.
 This is either a critical attack or a critical bug.
-   As the base assumption for the consensus is that less than t+1 parties act malicious, this should have drastic measures, potentially even stopping the chain for an investigation, and at the minimum closing down the bridge until the cause is known.
+   As the base assumption for the consensus is that less than t+1 parties act malicious, this should prompt drastic measures, potentially even stopping the chain for an investigation, and at the minimum closing down the MultiSig bridge until the cause is known.

 The exact measures and meaning of 'frequnelty' are still to be done.